pio-codes/3D-Point-Cloud-and-Cubic-Volume-generator/README.md

 Tasked with solving the object detection problems the robots will face, a project to implement an automatic 3D segmentation of underwater objects (for example, underwater pipes), i.e. identifying and labelling objects in a given surrounding, using Deep Learning (DL), is created.
 This project comprises of:
 - ROS for stereo image obtention and calibration.
-- Python for disparity image and 3D Point Cloud generation.
+- Python for Disparity image, 3D Point Cloud, and Volumetric data generation.
-- 3D U-Net for training = Automatic image segmentation.
+- 3D U-Net for training = Automatic image segmentation/annotation

 # Project tasks
 - Obtain disparity images and point clouds from stereo images.
 Involves identifying identical features in both left and right stereo images, estimating the depth of the objects in the images and reproducing the 3D structures.
 - Obtain ground truth images from disparity images.